Konstantin1231/master_project/README.md

 1. **Full Connected Neural Network (NN):** In this implementation, we use a fully connected neural network with an extra dimension to encode the step variable.
 This approach provides quite naive but easy implementation.

-2. **Special Case of ResNet NN:** The second implementation leverages a special case of a Residual Neural Network (ResNet) architecture.
+2. **Special Case of ResNet NN, named MtrMet:** The second implementation leverages a special case of a Residual Neural Network (ResNet) architecture.
 This choice offers a different perspective on the algorithm's implementation.
-Which is closer, to the idea of the original algorithm.
+Which is closer, to the idea of the original algorithm or what we refer to as "Shred" Matryoshka design.

 In addition to the Matryoshka algorithm implementations, we have also included an implementation of the REINFORCE algorithm for comparison purposes.
-As a result, you will find two main classes in this repository:
+As a result, you will find following classes (Agents) in this repository:

-- `ReinforceAgent`: This class represents the implementation of the REINFORCE algorithm.
+- `ReinforceAgent (REIN)`: This class represents the implementation of the REINFORCE algorithm.
-- `MTRAgent`: This class represents the Matryoshka algorithm implementations, allowing you to explore and compare the two different approaches.
+- `MTRAgent (MTR)`: Similar to ReinforceAgent, with extra dimension for input, that used to encode the step horizon and entropy regularized reward.
+- `OriginalMtrAgent (Original)`: Parametrization consist of a number of independed blocks, each representing NN with entropy regularization.
+Each block, encode policy of specific horizon step.
+- `OriginalMtrAgent (Original)`:

-## Setup
+## Download

 To set up this repository on your local machine, follow these steps: